samsungexynos850/KawaKernel-A217X/README.md

-# Kernel Source Code for SM-A217M
+# KawaKernel Source Code for SM-A217M/F
 **Based on A217MUBS8CVB2**

 ## Features
 * Compiled with Proton Clang 13.0.0
 * Enabled Polly optimizations
-* Upstreaming in progress
+* Upstreamed with the latest kernel sources from google
-* Kernel support for wireguard vpn
+* Kernel support for Wireguard vpn
-* Default TCP_CONG is BBR + fq_codel qdisc
+* Default TCP Congestion Control: BBR + fq_codel qdisc
+* Enabled ECN negotiation by default
+* Enabled Kernel Same-page Merging
+* Implemented Boeffla wakelock blocker
 * ZRam enabled with LZ4 as default compression algorithm
-* Overclocked and Underclocked 2210 Mhz and 130 Mhz CPU by Physwizz
+* CPU: Overclocked to 2210 Mhz and underclocked to 130 Mhz by Physwizz
-* Overclocked GPU to 1001 Mhz by Physwizz
+* GPU: Overclocked to 1001 Mhz

 ## Plans
-- [x] Update to A217MUBS8CVB2 sources
-- [x] Switch to BBR congestion algorithm
-- [x] Implement boeffla wakelock driver
-- [ ] Reduce log spam
+- [ ] ~~Permissive kernel variant~~ (not needed)
-- [x] Remove "+" sign from kernel name
-- [ ] Permissive kernel variant
+- [ ] Overclock GPU to 1146+ Mhz

 # Warning
 ![Warning](http://www.clker.com/cliparts/H/Z/0/R/f/S/warning-icon-hi.png)

-**This kernel is experimental, a lot of dirty work was done to get the kernel working on the device.
-I will not be responsible for anything that may occur to your device.**
+**While this kernel is somewhat stable, I should warn you that anything that occurs to your device, I will not be responsible for it.
+You are making the choice to install this kernel onto your device.**

-**Releases are only tested to an extent of getting the kernel to boot on the device, features may be broken.**

-**I am not a developer, I do not know how to code.**
+**I am not a developer so do not expect me to fix complicated bugs, I do accept pull requests if it is helpful.**